garyzhubc/STAT406-2017/Lecture9/README.md

 ### Local regression versus local means

 As discussed in more detail in class, a better way to exploit the approximating properties of a Taylor expansion, is to use it locally.
-In particular, using kernels as above, we can estimate the regression function *locally*, using a linear function (corresponding to a Taylor expansion of order 1), or a quadratic function (expansion of order 2), etc. We will illustrate this points using the `ethanol` data in package `SemiPar`.
+In particular, using kernels as above, we can estimate the regression function using a linear function *locally* (corresponding to a Taylor expansion of order 1), or a quadratic function (expansion of order 2), etc. We will illustrate these points on the `ethanol` data in package `SemiPar`.
 As usual, information about the data can be found on its help page.

-Below we load the data and compute a *local constant* (`degree = 0`) regression estimator, where the response variable is `NOx` and the explanatory variable is `E`.
-The span was arbitrarily set to 0.40.
+Below we load the data and compute a *local constant* (`degree = 0`) *regression estimator*, where the response variable is `NOx` and the explanatory variable is `E`.
+The span was arbitrarily set to 0.40 (but this will discussed in more detail below).

 ``` r
 data(ethanol, package='SemiPar')